-Every year across America millions of car bodies suffer from a noticeable condition called polymer degradation.
-For many vehicles, the symptoms are as subtle as a slightly faded bumper.
-Others experience more serious signs like cracked trim or molding around their windows or wheel wells.
+Millions of car bodies in America suffer from a serious condition every year, it’s called polymer degradation.
+This can be as subtle as a faded bumper for some cars, but other experience cracked trims or molding.
 In addition, if you operate a vehicle in an area that’s prone to excessive heat its exterior is probably already showing signs of PD.
 What exactly is polymer degradation, and is it stoppable?

 What Are Polymers?

 Polymers are large manmade molecules that are chemically bonded together to create materials used for vehicle body components.
-Polymer materials include rubber, vinyl, and various plastics, and end up in exterior car parts like:
+Polymer materials can be rubber, vinyl, and various plastics, and they usually end up in exterior car parts like:

 - Black trim around windows, fenders, and windshields